ktaka-ccmp/cpu-on-off-rust/Readme.md

 ## Description

-This Rust program dynamically manages CPU cores based on system load, aiming to optimize power consumption by offlining cores during low load periods and onlining them when the load increases.
-It uses the percentage of time CPUs spend in the C0 state (active state) as one way to estimate system activity.
+This Rust program dynamically manages CPU cores based on system load, optimizing power consumption by offlining cores during low load periods and onlining them when the load increases.
+It uses the percentage of time CPUs spend in the C0 state (active state) as a measure of system activity.

-## Key Concept: C0 State and CPU Activity

-The program uses the C0 state percentage as an indicator of system activity.
-Here's a brief explanation:

-- C0 State: This is the CPU's active state where it's executing instructions.
-- Other C-states (C1, C2, C3, etc.): These are various sleep states where the CPU consumes less power.
-- C0 State Percentage: The proportion of time a CPU spends in the C0 state.
-  - Higher C0 percentage generally indicates more CPU activity
-  - Lower C0 percentage generally indicates less CPU activity

-Using C0 state percentage is one approach to estimating CPU utilization.
-It may offer insights into CPU activity that complement other metrics like clock speed or traditional load averages.

 ## Features

 - Detects available C-states for each CPU
-- Calculates C0 state percentage
+- Calculates C0 state percentage to measure CPU utilization
-- Monitors system activity based on average C0 state percentage
+- Continuously monitors system load based on average C0 state percentage
-- Dynamically offlines and onlines CPU cores based on the calculated metric
+- Dynamically offlines and onlines CPU cores based on the calculated load
-- Keeps CPU0 always online
+- Respects CPU0 and always keeps it online
 - Handles thread siblings (e.g., hyperthreading) together
-- Provides feedback on CPU states and actions taken
+- Provides real-time feedback on CPU states and actions taken
-- Allows customization of thresholds via command-line arguments
+- Allows customization of high and low load thresholds via command-line arguments
+- Supports graceful shutdown and restart via signal handling (SIGINT, SIGTERM, SIGHUP)

 ## Requirements